Sandesh-Pyakurel/Bidding/README.md

 3. **Place a Bid:**
    - Select an auction and enter your bid amount.
-   - Bids are securely processed using Nillion's TinyBid technology.
+   - Bids are securely processed using Nillion Network.

 4. **Monitor Auctions:**
    - Track your bids and get real-time updates on auction status.